xyu77/web-design-at-risd--summer-2017--assignment-2/README.md

 ## Phase 2 (CSS)

-Some questions to ask while considering the styling of the page using CSS:
+Some questions to ask while considering the styling of the page:

 * How should I emphasize the important content?
 * Which typeface will help me to get my meaning across?